The Wave - Arizona

 Notification: You'll be notified on the first of the next month whether you won or not.
 Example: If you entered the lottery in January then you'll get an email on February 1.
 If you didn't win, you can check a calendar option for spots which became available.
 However, this is extremely unlikely.

-Numbers: Slower Month Example (February): An example snapshot in mid-October 2017 for the next February: The day with the fewest applicants already had 240 persons (80 requests).
+Numbers: Slower Month Example (February): An example snapshot from October for the next February: The day with the fewest applicants already had 240 persons (80 requests).
 The busiest day already had 600 persons (170 requests).
-Busier Month Example (June): Another example now from February 28 in 2018 for a permit next June: Here, the day with the fewest applicants already had 1,211 persons (403 requests).
+Busier Month Example (June): Another example now from February for a permit next June: Here, the day with the fewest applicants already had 1,211 persons (403 requests).
 The busiest day already had 2,270 persons (679 requests).

 Walk-In Lottery: 10 Permits each day.
 Chance: Very low!